How to choose a Coach?

 How does he understand and define coaching and do you accept it as a client? "

 Prof. David Clutterbuck, Coach and Mentor with many years of practice, co-founder of EMCC, and author of many books on mentoring and coaching, sees it like this:

 "For me, it would be a combination of 3 qualities: humility, curiosity, and kindness.
 Humility allows us to look at our experiences, values, and opinions from a certain perspective.
 Curiosity allows us to explore issues together and in a creative way.
 Kindness is caring - about ourselves and each other. "

 Sir John Whitmore, a late coach with many years of practice, father of business coaching, co-founder of ICF and EMCC, and author of the "bible of business coaching" Coaching for Performance tells about it like this:

 "“ Whether we coach, advise, counsel, facilitate, or mentor, the effectiveness of what we do depends in large measure on our beliefs about human potential.
 The expressions “to get the best out of someone” and “your hidden potential” imply that more lies within the person waiting to be released. (...)
 As with any new skill, attitude, style, or belief, adopting a coaching ethos requires commitment, practice, and some time before it flows naturally and its effectiveness is optimized. "

 4. How would I choose a Coach for myself?

-It just so happens that I also have my Master, and as I was about to prepare the answer to the above question, I realized that it would actually be the answer to the following question:
+I happen to have a Master as well, and when I was about to prepare an answer to the above question, I realized that it would actually be an answer to the following question:

-What makes me want to benefit from my Master's support?
+What makes me want to use my Master's support?

-This is a person for whom I feel that he is genuinely and disinterestedly interested in the development of another person, and has the gift and "soul of a teacher"
+This is a person for whom I feel that he is genuinely and selflessly interested in the development of another person, has a gift and "the soul of a teacher"

-This is a person of high ethics and integrity.
-I trust him and feel safe and comfortable in his company
+He is a person of high ethics and integrity.
+I trust her and feel safe and comfortable in her company

-He is a person who has a great level of skills and can create intellectual and emotional challenges for me and I know that he can always positively surprise me
+He is a person who has a great workshop, he can create intellectual and emotional challenges for me and I know that he can always positively surprise me